 You get two free checked bags per person, no cancelation or change fees, and there are frequent sales.
 The Companion Pass is also an excellent deal for travelers.

-And since Southwest Airlines is a transfer partner of Chase, you can essentially accumulate Southwest Airlines miles as a result of earning Chase Ultimate Rewards (UR) points.
+Since Southwest Airlines is a transfer partner of Chase, earning Chase Ultimate Rewards (UR) points can essentially accumulate Southwest Airlines miles.

-Earning Chase Ultimate Rewards Points is relatively easy and can be accrued by using any of the following credit cards below:
+Earning Ultimate Rewards Points is relatively easy and straightforward – it is typically accumulated through generous sign-up bonuses and regular spending using any of the credit cards below:

 Feel free to skip to Instructions on How to Transfer Chase Ultimate Rewards to Southwest Rapid Rewards if you already know why transferring to a Chase premium card is necessary before we can initiate this transfer.